IIYS KC Yoga Therapy Professional Training Program

 There is a non-refundable $250 fee to file your application.
-Complete the application, prepare your documentation, then click here to pay your application fee.
+Read then complete the application, prepare your documentation, then click here to pay your application fee.

-- a practicum portion of the residential hours consists of 205 hours: 150 hours of practicum delivery and 55 hours of practicum documentation & mentorship
+a practicum portion of the residential hours consists of 205 hours: 150 hours of practicum delivery including a project, and 55 hours of practicum documentation & mentorship

 Admission into the program occurs annually in January - March, but transfer students can apply any time.
-The public can take any module or weekend intensive and count toward continuing education in their respective profession, including continuing education for Yoga Alliance.
-However, to receive discounted tuition and obtain any credit towards any IIYS and/or the KC Yoga Therapy certificate, individuals must be admitted into the program and take exams over the covered material.
-The IIYS offers two certificates within its program that are open to the public: the Yoga Wall Therapeutics Certificate (Level One and Level Two) and the Ayurveda Yoga Specialist (AYS) Certificate offered in partnership with the Himalayan Institute and 3) The IIYS Prenatal & Restorative Yoga Teaching Certificate.
-The Yoga Wall Therapeutics certificate has a participation and proficiency component during the two modules, and the AYS certificate requires a written examination and practical clinic hours.
+The public can take any module or weekend intensive and count towards continuing education in their respective profession, including continuing education for Yoga Alliance.
+However, to receive and obtain any credit towards any IIYS and/or the KC Yoga Therapy certificate, individuals must be admitted into the program and must take competency exams over the covered material.
+The IIYS offers three certificates within its program that are open to the public: 1) Yoga Wall Therapeutics Certificate; 2) Ayurveda Yoga Specialist (AYS) Certificate offered in partnership with the Himalayan Institute and 3) The IIYS Prenatal & Restorative Yoga Teaching Certificate.
+The Yoga Wall Therapeutics certificate has a participation and proficiency component during the modules, and the Prenatal and AYS certificate requires a written examination and practical clinic hours.
 For more information on our transfer policies, click here.

 Regarding past IIYS Elective hours